 Live Oak County Park is a very special place.
-As you stand among the shaded oak groves, keep an eye out for the mortars (grinding holes) in the bedrock.
-This is not just another park, this is an ancient Native American village.
-For thousands of years, the Luiseños would call this very park home.
+As you stand among the shaded oak groves, keep an eye out for the bedrock mortars.
+This is not just another park, this is an ancient Native American village to the Luiseños.

 The acorns from the oak trees above were used to grind into a fine powder for their meals.
 The stream next to it was their fresh water used for bathing, cleaning, drinking and cooking.

-The Luiseño tribes would travel seasonally from inland areas such as Pala and Palomar Mountain, stopping off in midway spots like Fallbrook and ending in coastal regions, including Oceanside.
+The Luiseño tribes (also known as Payómkawichum) would travel seasonally from inland areas such as Pala and Palomar Mountain, stopping off in midway spots like Fallbrook and ending in coastal regions, including Oceanside.

 In the mid 1800’s this area was later owned by two brothers, Vital and Anthony Reche.
 They named their property Reche Grove and even named the area Fall Brook, which today we know as Fallbrook.
 When they outgrew this land, it began to be used for town celebrations.